Writing Functions

 The simplified program follows.
 What function definition will make it functional?

-1. Create a function definition for print_egg_label() that will work with the revised program above.
+that will work with the revised program above.
 Note, the function’s return value will be signifigant.
-Sample output might be 71.23 large.
+Sample output might be71.23 large

-2. A dirty egg might have a mass of more than 90 grams, and a spoiled or broken egg will probably have a mass that’s less than 50 grams.
-Modify your print_egg_label() function to account for these error conditions.
-Sample output could be 25 too light, probably spoiled.
+.- A dirty egg might have a mass of more than 90 grams, and a spoiled or broken egg will probably have a mass that’s less than 50 grams.
+Modify your

 Key Points

-• Functions may return a result to their caller using return.
+Functions may return a result to their caller using